wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-devops-empty-closed-date-field.md

 Regrettably, Microsoft did not provide a public script to address this issue.
 Therefore, if you require a custom script to update previously closed work items, please await the second part of this work item, which is currently being developed by my colleague, Daniel Broderick.

+---

+## Reference information

+Based on research the issue happened a long time ago and may have been slumbering in your backlogs unnoticed.
+Read [VSTS: "Closed Date" and "Closed By" are empty for Work Item Types "Change Request","Service Request","System Alert" in result grid of Queries](https://developercommunity.visualstudio.com/t/vsts-closed-date-and-closed-by-are-empty-for-work/236045) for more details.